CarloNicolini/networkqit/INSTALL.rst

 The ``pip install -e .`` command allows you to follow the development branch as it changes by creating links in the right places and installing the command line scripts to the appropriate locations.
+The package comes with its dependencies which get installed automatically.

 Then, if you want to update ``networkqit`` at any time, in the same directory do::